-Florence County's Shoreland Zoning Ordinance purpose:
+Florence County's Shoreland Zoning Ordinance purpose is to:

-- to further the maintenance of safe and healthful conditions and prevent and control water pollution; - to protect spawning grounds, fish, and aquatic life; - to control building sites, placement of structures and land uses; and, - to preserve and restore shoreland vegetation and natural scenic beauty.
+- Further the maintenance of safe and healthful conditions and prevent and control water pollution. - Protect spawning grounds, fish, and aquatic life. - Control building sites, placement of structures and land uses. - Preserve and restore shoreland vegetation and natural scenic beauty.